niallobrien/hackathon-starter-plus/README.md

 **Note:** Line locations may vary based on what you have added/removed.

-`npm install bootstrap glob-all jquery laravel-mix popper.js purgecss-webpack-plugin tooltip.js simple-pjax
+`npm install cross-env bootstrap glob-all jquery laravel-mix popper.js purgecss-webpack-plugin tooltip.js simple-pjax
 @fortawesome/fontawesome @fortawesome/fontawesome-free-webfonts @ladjs/bootstrap-social --no-optional --save-dev`

 Copy the `assets` folder from this repo to your project.